-- Armenia. - Armenia Research studies aimed at implementing the principle of non-discrimination in the Republic of - A Research studies related to gender equality issues in the Republic of Armenia.
+- Armenia Research studies examining issues related to the protection of labor rights in the Republic of - Armenia. - ▲ Research studies related to gender equality issues in the Republic of Armenia.

-The research analysis on the main issues in the labor legislation of the Republic of Armenia highlighted systemic challenges, including problems in establishing the existence of factual employment relations (informal unregistered employment), limitations on the rights of trade unions to apply to the court, substantive and procedural challenges in cases of discrimination in labor relations, issues of the Health and Labor Inspection Body's official toolkit, particularly concerning its control over the prohibition of discrimination, gaps in ensuring healthy and safe working conditions, etc...
+The research analysis05 on the main issues in the labor legislation of the Republic of Armenia highlighted systemic challenges, including problems in establishing the existence of factual employment relations (informal unregistered employment), limitations on the rights of trade unions to apply to the court, substantive and procedural challenges in cases of discrimination in labor relations, issues of the Health and Labor Inspection Body's official toolkit, particularly concerning its control over the prohibition of discrimination, gaps in ensuring healthy and safe working conditions, etc...

-Research studies focused on applying the principle of non-discrimination in the Republic of Armenia have addressed the necessity of comprehensive anti-discrimination legislation, the definitions of various types of discrimination, the selection of the most suitable model for the equality body, and the challenges associated with the distribution of the burden of proof in cases of discrimination.
+Research studies focused on applying the principle of non-discrimination06 in the Republic of Armenia have addressed the necessity of comprehensive anti-discrimination legislation, the definitions of various types of discrimination, the selection of the most suitable model for the equality body, and the challenges associated with the distribution of the burden of proof in cases of discrimination.

-Researches on gender equality issues in the Republic of Armenia have addressed various topics, spanning from gender-based violence to the principle of equal pay for equal work.
+Researches on gender equality07 issues in the Republic of Armenia have addressed various topics, spanning from gender-based violence to the principle of equal pay for equal work.
 The research has particularly highlighted the imperfections in legal regulations and the lack of mechanisms related to gender discrimination, significant indicators of the gender pay gap, and discriminatory practices in the workplace due to family responsibilities.
-Qualitative data on taboo issues, such as workplace sexual harassment, has also been elicited through research.
+Qualitative data on taboo issues, such as workplace sexual harassment08, has also been elicited through research.